SET-NicolaWatershed/Ranking/README.md

 # Nicola Watershed Ranking Framework
 This repository contains all files *(code, data, metadata, report, QGIS project)* to perform the operations for the Nicola Watershed Ranking Framework.
 See general overview of files below.

-Users can download all files in this repository or clone this in Github.
+*Users can download all files in this repository or clone this repository directly in Github.*
 ***To download all files as a zip file:***
 - Click the green **`Code`** button (top right of the file list)
 - From the dropdown list - click "Download Zip"